the-generic-programmer/data_collector/README.md

 ## Troubleshooting

 - If logs are not being written, ensure the node is running and logging is started via the service call.
-- Check the `logs/` directory for output files.
-If using compression, verify with `file logs/*.csv.gz`.
+- Check the `data_collector/logs/` directory for output files.
+If using compression, verify with `file data_collector/logs/*.csv.gz`.
 - For missing fields or errors, review the node's console output for warnings.
-- If you encounter permission errors, ensure you have write access to the `logs/` directory.
+- If you encounter permission errors, ensure you have write access to the log directory.
 - For ROS 2 environment issues, make sure you have sourced the correct setup script.
+- If you see shutdown warnings about `rosout`, these are suppressed in the latest version.

 ---